-- admin/cron/freg.php should be run every 5 minutes - admin/cron/daily.php should be run just after midnight.
+• admin/cron/freq.php should be run every 5 minutes

 Enable searching in files

 Text-based file searching/indexing (txt, html, etc.) is enabled by default.
 If you want to include searching PDF or Word documents then you need to do the following.